The Anti-Allergy Diet (4:32)

 Are you doing all the right things yet you are still unable to lose weight?
 A hidden food allergy could be the culprit.
-Dr. Mark Hyman, New York Times best-selling author and an advocate for functional medicine, supports groundbreaking research linking food allergies to weight gain.

 Most people think food-related allergic reactions are sudden and fast acting – such as peanut or shellfish allergies which can cause immediate inflammation (an IgE immune response), resulting in swelling or difficulty breathing and can be life-threatening.
 On the other hand, dairy, which can be hidden in many everyday foods causes a far less acute allergic reaction, creating inflammation hours or even days later (an IgG immune response).
-Up to 60% of the population could be affected by hidden sensitivities to foods such as dairy.
+Up to 60 percent of the population could be affected by hidden sensitivities to foods such as dairy.

 Dairy Allergy and Weight Gain